 Reading Time: 10 minutes

-Diggers™ New Ways Of Working is our Devops/Agile/Lean simulation workshop, providing an immersive experiential learning environment for 10-20 people.
+Diggers™ is our Agile/Lean work-and-management simulation workshop, providing an immersive experiential learning environment for 10-20 people.

 Would you like to run Diggers with your team in New Zealand, Australia, or Asia/Pacific?
 Contact us.
 If you are further afield, let us know you are interested and we will try to help.